Hybrid Data-Driven Closure Strategies for Reduced Order Modeling: Numerical Results

 The inclusion of correction terms and turbulence modeling in the reduced formulations is also examined from a graphical point of view for the SUP-ROM and PPE-ROM approaches.
 The results are graphically represented on the test case grid by using the open-source application \emph{Paraview} and the results are compared to those obtained in \cite{paper1} and \cite{hijazi2020data}.

 The second order time integration scheme is used since it provides the best results in Sections \ref{sup_turb_res} and \ref{ppe_turb_res}.

-The POD is performed on the time interval $[79.992,99.992]$ seconds and the reduced order systems \eqref{supgen} and \eqref{ppegen} are solved in the interval $[79.992,87.992]$ seconds, since the maximum length of the online simulations carried out is $8$ seconds.
+The POD is performed on the snapshots evaluated at the time instances within the interval $[79.992,99.992]$ seconds and the reduced order systems \eqref{supgen} and \eqref{ppegen} are solved in the interval $[79.992,87.992]$ seconds, since the maximum length of the online simulations carried out is $8$ seconds.
 For this reason, all the fields are captured at the final time step of online simulations, i.e., at $87.992$ seconds.

 The pressure and the velocity magnitude fields are displayed in Figures \ref{paraview1} and \ref{paraview2}, respectively, for different SUP-ROM and PPE-ROM simulations.
 The fields computed with the standard ROMs and those coming from the systems including the data-driven terms are different.
 In particular, the fields in panels (e) and (f) of Figures \ref{paraview1} and \ref{paraview2} are closer to the full order fields displayed in panel (g) of Figures \ref{paraview1} and \ref{paraview2}, especially in the region around the cylinder.
 The improvement of the accuracy nearby the circular cylinder is an important gain as it leads to a better reconstruction of the ROM lift coefficient.